crdschurch/rock-docker-public/readme.md

 - Create a new Database and remember the name.
 This will be needed when running the Rock Installer
 - Save all the changes you have made to the base image `docker commit <value you used for --name in the command above> <your dockerhub organization/reponame:tag>`
     * i.e `docker commit sql crdschurch/crds-rock-dev-env:db_v1`
-- Update line 4 of [compose] ./compose.yml to the image tag you used in the step above
+- Update line 4 of [compose](./compose.yml) to the image tag you used in the step above
 - Stop running container `docker stop <value you used for --name 2 commands ago>`
 ---
 ## Standing up the containers